dpath-maintainers/dpath-python/README.rst

 advanced fnmatch.fnmatch magic) to access dictionary elements, and provides some facility for filtering those results.

+An extension is proposed  :ref:`regexprs` that permits to use Python's re regular expressions for globing matches.

 sdists are available on pypi: http://pypi.python.org/pypi/dpath

 DPATH NEEDS NEW MAINTAINERS.
 SEE https://github.com/akesterson/dpath-python/issues/136